- Asthma Center

 - Ways to Give

-- The National Ski Areas Association reports during the 1996-97 season, 32 people died from skiing and 4 from snowboarding.
-Of those injured on the slopes, 45 sustained life-threatening injuries, including serious head trauma and spinal injuries.
-Nine of those people had been snowboarding.
+- The National Ski Areas Association reports an average of 42 people die each year while skiing or snowboarding.
+This past season 39 were skiers and 12 were snowboarders.
+Of those injured on the slopes, many sustained life-threatening injuries, including serious head trauma and spinal injuries.

 - A study by the Consumer Product Safety Commission estimates that each year 11 skiing and snowboarding-related deaths could be prevented and 7,700 head injuries – including 2,600 head injuries to children – could be prevented or reduced in severity if skiing or snowboarding helmets are worn.